atticusrussell/ballbot/README.md

 A 4WD differential drive robot is controlled using ROS2 Humble running on a Raspberry Pi 4 (running Ubuntu server 22.04).
 The vehicle is equipped with a camera for visual feedback and an RPLIDAR A1 sensor used for Simultaneous Localization and Mapping (SLAM), autonomous navigation and obstacle avoidance.
 The Linorobot2 project is leveraged through my use of a Teensy 4.1 running a Micro-ROS node to interface with 4 motors/encoders and an IMU.

-The intent of the project is to learn about robotics, and to eventually recognize my cat's face and follow/chase him for his entertainment.
+The intent of the project is to explore robotics and computer vision by developing a robot that can detect a tennis ball, navigate toward it, and eventually return it to a person or designated base station — like a ball-retrieving assistant.

 See [the workspace template](/template.md) for workspace usage instructions.